MarcoRomanini/SwEng2-GoriRomaniniWatanabe/README.md

 We proposed a solution can be used as

-* web application for farmer
+* web application for policy maker

-* mobile application for policy maker, agronomist
+* mobile application for farmer, agronomist

 # Software used
 * Overleaf: Latex editor

-* Pencil: mockup user interface
+* Figma: mockup user interface

 * sequencediagram.org: sequence diagrams